1level1/authentication/README.md

 https://www.django-rest-framework.org/api-guide/authentication/

-The basic step for almost all apps is to create a use.
-Luckily Django rest framework (drf) already supports such requirement -
+The basic step for almost all apps is to create a user.

+Luckily Django rest framework (drf) already supports such requirement.

+1. Create a simple django app